 – Reproduced from the Sun Studio Birthplace Of Rock ‘N’ Roll pamphlet

-US Highway 61, linking the home of the Blues (Memphis) to the birthplace of jazz (New Orleans), wends its way through the Mississippi Delta, the obvious route to take when exploring the Delta.
-It wasn’t long out of Downtown Memphis on Highway 61 when we approached the state line with neighbouring Mississippi, epic US road trip state number 17.
+US Highway 61, linking the home of the Blues (Memphis) to the birthplace of jazz (New Orleans), winds its way through the Mississippi Delta, the obvious route to take when exploring this region.
+It wasn’t long out of Downtown Memphis on Highway 61 when we approached the state line with neighbouring Mississippi, Epic US Road Trip state number 17.

 The Mississippi Delta

 Crossing the state line into Mississippi also saw us officially entering the famed and distinctive Mississippi Delta.
-One of the most mythical places in the US and the birthplace of The Blues, this is a rural region of flat, agricultural expanse that’s poor, susceptible to flooding, and liberally dotted with funky blues-lovin’ towns.
-It has been called ‘The Most Southern Place on Earth’ (Southern in the sense of ‘characteristic of its region, the American South’) because of its unique racial, cultural, and economic history – again, and as previously stated, the Delta feels very different to anything we experienced north of here.
+One of the most mythical places in the US and the birthplace of The Blues, this is a rural region of flat agricultural expanse that’s poor, susceptible to flooding and liberally dotted with funky blues-lovin’ towns.
+It has been called ‘The Most Southern Place on Earth’ (Southern in the sense of ‘characteristic of its region, the American South’) because of its unique racial, cultural and economic history – make no mistake, The Delta feels very different to anything experienced north of here.
 Two hundred miles long and seventy miles across at its widest point, the Delta is a 7,000 square mile (11,200 km²) region of alluvial floodplain sandwiched between the Mississippi River to the west and the Yazoo River to the east.
-And when crossing over the state line with Tennessee to the north, it doesn’t take long to espy exactly what you expect to espy in the Mississippi Delta.
+The stereotypes come thick & fast and when crossing over the state line with Tennessee to the north it doesn’t take long to espy exactly what you expect to espy in the Mississippi Delta.

-Originally covered in hardwood forest, the Mississippi Delta was developed as one of the richest cotton-growing areas in the US prior to the 1861-1865 American Civil War; in the 1860s Mississippi was one of the 5 wealthiest states with white riverfront cotton plantation owners becoming wealthy off the back of enslaved African Americans who comprised the vast majority of the region’s pre-Civil War population.
-The war, which the slavery-advocating Confederate South lost to the Union North, wrecked the cotton trade and although it led to the abolition of slavery, African Americans, who would develop here the musical forms of blues and jazz, remained disfranchised right up until after gains made by the Civil Rights Movement in the 1960s, a movement which brought much well-publicised violence to the state, and the wider South.
-Today the Delta’s population is still overwhelmingly black, unlike the rest of the state, and with the agricultural economy no longer what it used to be, the Delta has been working hard at diversifying its economy, much like the rest of the state of Mississippi.
+Originally covered in hardwood forest, the Mississippi Delta was developed as one of the richest cotton-growing areas in the US prior to the 1861-1865 American Civil War; at the outbreak of the war Mississippi was one of the 5 wealthiest states in the US with white riverfront cotton plantation owners becoming wealthy off the back of enslaved African Americans who comprised the vast majority of the region’s pre-Civil War population.
+The war, which the slavery-advocating Confederate South lost to the Union North, wrecked the cotton trade and although it led to the abolition of slavery, African Americans, who would develop here the musical forms of blues and jazz, still remained disfranchised right up until after gains made by the Civil Rights Movement in the 1960s, a movement which brought much well-publicised violence to the state and the wider South.
+Today the Delta’s population, unlike the rest of the state, is still overwhelmingly black, and with the agricultural economy no longer what it used to be the Delta has been working hard at diversifying its economy, much like the rest of the state of Mississippi.